What to Wear in Thailand? With Free Printable Checklist

 Electronics

 • You definitely want to take headphones for bus/train/boat/plane journeys.
-They are also your best bet for when there’s a snorer in your company and great for hiding behind when you are too hungover to be social (like Harry Potter’s invisible cloak).
+They are also your best bet for when there’s a snorer in your company and great for hiding behind when you are too hungover to be social.

-• GoPro to document all the advnentures you are going to take and definitely splurge on the waterproof cover and floating hand grip.
+• GoPro to document all your adventures, and definitely splurge on the waterproof cover and floating hand grip.

 • Waterproof phone covers are great for keeping your phone alive but still available for selfies.

-• Craig never hikes without the JBL Clip US / UK .
-Superb sound, economically priced (makes for a great gift too).
+• Craig never hikes without the JBL Clip US / UK.
+It has superb sound quality and is economically priced.

-• Nice high factor face moisturisers like US / UK.
+• Nice high-factor face cream like La Roche-Posay US / UK.

 • Cleanser.

-• Soap and solid shampoos save space, avoid spills and tend to be plastic-free.
+• Soap, shampoo, and conditioner.
+Solid versions save space, avoid spills, and tend to be plastic-free.

 • Razor.